Bombing at mosque in Pakistan kills 22

 (CNN)A bombing at a Shiite mosque in Pakistan's tribal region on Friday killed at least 22 people and injured dozens more, officials told CNN.

 The explosion rocked Parachinar.
-The city is in the Kurram Agency -- a district in the Federally Administered Tribal Areas in northwestern Pakistan.
+The city is the capital of Kurram Agency -- a district in the federally administered tribal areas in northwestern Pakistan.

+The Kurram region has endured many militant attacks because it borders war-torn Afghanistan.

 Jamat Ul Ahrar, a Pakistan Taliban splinter group, claimed responsibility for the attack, in a statement sent via text to media.